 Guns are also prohibited in most buildings and certain other features (such as caves) located in national parks.
 Before bringing a gun to a national park, you are advised to check with the website of the specific park you plan to visit to find out the specific locations in which guns are prohibited.

 Charged with a gun violation in Las Vegas or Reno?
 Call us for help…

 If you or someone you know has been arrested for a violation of Nevada gun laws, we invite you to contact us for a free consultation.

 Our caring Las Vegas and Reno, Nevada criminal defense lawyers fight weapons charges aggressively and proactively.

-To schedule your free consultation, complete the form on this page or call us at 702-DEFENSE (702-333-3673).
+To schedule your free consultation, complete the form on this page or call us.
 An experienced gun defense lawyer will get back to you promptly to discuss the best defense to your Nevada gun charges.